Why do people always feel like life has made things harder for them than it has for other people?

 What are you grateful for?
 When you ask people this question, the most common answer is my parents, my family, my loved ones, or my friends.

-When we apply a sloppy stroke of thanksgiving to all of the big things in our life – family, house, health, education, country, etc. – we fail to give thanks sincerely, in all things.
+While these are absolutely worthy of gratitude, when we apply a sloppy stroke of thanksgiving to all of the big things in our life – family, house, health, education, country, etc. – we fail to give thanks sincerely, in all things.

 “The more often we see the things around us — even the beautiful and wonderful things — the more they become invisible to us.
 That is why we often take for granted the beauty of this world: the flowers, the trees, the birds, the clouds — even those we love.
 Because we see things so often, we see them less and less.”
 Joseph Wirthlin